Q1 Corporation: Q1/T and Q1/C (First generation)

-Q1/Lite (Second generation)
+Q1/LMC (Second generation)

-The second generation Q1/Lite was based on the Intel 8080 processor and was first sold in 1974.
-The desktop Q1/Lite included a printer, two floppy drives, an alphanumeric keyboard, and a multi-line flat-panel plasma display.
+The second generation Q1/LMC (sometimes retroactively referred to as the Q1/Lite) was based on the Intel 8080 processor and was first sold in 1974.
+The desktop Q1/LMC included a printer, two floppy drives, an alphanumeric keyboard, and a multi-line flat-panel plasma display.

-The first pre-production Q1/Lite was delivered to the Israeli Air Force in April 1974, the same month that the Intel 8080 was introduced.
-In June 1974, several more Q1/Lite systems were ordered; the original pre-production Q1/Lite was returned to Q1, and the first production units were shipped in August 1974.
+The first pre-production Q1/LMC was delivered to the Israeli Air Force in April 1974, the same month that the Intel 8080 was introduced.
+In June 1974, several more Q1/LMC systems were ordered; the original pre-production Q1/LMC was returned to Q1, and the first production units were shipped in August 1974.